 A law enforcement officer may contact you about one of your SARs because they want to work with you in the end.
 So you may have multiple conversations with them after you provide information.
 They may have some more questions.
 It becomes a dialog.

 Q: What is the general rule for a local entity to share a SAR with its parent company?
 In addition, is there a restriction, if the parent is internationally located?

 A: There would not be any international restriction that I am aware of.
-You want to consider things on a need to know kind basis.
+You want to consider things on a need-to-know basis.

 So, for example, you should be advising your Board of Directors of your SAR activity.
 But you don’t need to tell those members of the board the names of the customers, for example, on whom these SARs have been filed.